 Water is a vital part of our own health, and also the health of our lawns, gardens, and trees.
 Although there are studies and recommendations regarding our own personal daily water consumption, there can be confusion about how much water commercial properties, gardens, and trees actually need.
 Some of the watering confusion stems from differences in grass, plants, tree species, as well as which region or zone your commercial property is located.

 For commercial property owners, maintaining a beautiful lawn can often be a grueling process, especially with Houston's hot summers and high humidity.
 One of the most difficult parts of keeping a property green and healthy is maintaining a proper watering schedule.
 Houston's lawns, gardens and trees require regular watering to stay healthy, grow and gain vital nutrients to endure the hot temperatures.
 The simple solution to keeping properties healthy and watered is the installation of an automated irrigation system.

-Many residential and commercial property owners understand that in order to maintain the health, beauty and value of trees, they must be well cared for throughout the year.
+Many commercial property owners understand that in order to maintain the health, beauty and value of trees, they must be well cared for throughout the year.
 Attentive tree care maintenance includes regular watering, mulching and tree pruning.
 However, too much maintenance in any of these three areas can easily lead to severe tree damage and possibly even tree death.